 This course examines the relationship between gender, violent conflict, and peacebuilding.
 Participants will consider how war and militarism are highly gendered phenomena that impact men and women differently, and relatedly, how peacebuilding processes account for gendered dynamics.
 Throughout the course, participants will consider questions such as: how do gender stereotypes influence the way that we think about war and peace?
 What is the relationship between masculinity, militarism, and violence?
 How has feminist peace activism contributed to peacebuilding and why should peacebuilding processes remain attuned to local women’s peace movements?
 What are the strengths and limitations of the design and implementation of the UN Security Resolution 1325 on Women, Peace and Security?
 How does conflict open up potentially transformative spaces for gender relations, and how can peacebuilding processes foster rather than hinder the development of gender equality in post-conflict spaces?
 Ultimately, participants will gain an understanding of the gendered dimensions of violent conflict and peacebuilding, as well as evaluate the respective policy frameworks that address these complexities.

-Know the relevance of gender analysis for armed conflict and peacebuilding;
+- understand the relevance of gender analysis for understanding, managing and resolving violent conflict and peacebuilding;

 To apply for the course, please click on the button.
 Apply now

 |Confirmation of Participation

 If you have any questions about this course, please get in touch.